 Childcare is a highly regulated industry and requires certifications and inspections.
-Whether home care or a commercial set up, you will have to ensure that these regulations are met with.
+Whether home care or a commercial set up, you will have to ensure that these regulations are met.
 The licensing requirements largely revolve around safety and health needs.
-Visit the licensing boards within your city to get the exact hang of the regulations required to be adhered to.
+Visit the licensing boards within your city or county to get the exact regulations to be adhered to.
 Generally, you will be required to abide by the law for medical screenings, childcare, child/caregiver ratios and have employees with first aid training certifications.
-The licensing authority will also require general liability insurance, and perform an on-site inspection for verification.
-All this might require a lot of to and fro and might take up several weeks.
-So, prepare accordingly.
+The licensing authority will also require general liability insurance, and perform an on-site inspection for verification and compliance.
+All this might require a lot of work and might take up several weeks, so prepare accordingly.

 4. Jot down a business plan

-Just like any other business, this too will also need to have a business plan.
+Just like any other business, this too will need to have a business plan.
 The plan would include market research findings, profile and purpose of your company, products and services offered, financial details, marketing plan, and business projections.
 You can update the business plan as you propel through the process of development.

 5. Work on the funding side

 Once the business plan is charted, you have a fair understanding of financial requirements.
 Depending on your investment capacity you might want to opt for a business loan.
-A partnership or help from friends and family are alternate options to consider.
+A partnership or help from friends and family are alternate options to consider for funding.

 6. Find the right location

 Based on budget and services to be offered, you can start from home or buy/lease a new place.
 Be mindful that the place would need to meet several laws related to zoning, fire, health, and safety.

-Once you have zeroed in on the facility, work on the interiors, and convert it into a child-friendly zone.
+Once you have zeroed in on the facility, work on the interior, and convert it into a child-friendly zone.
 Get the necessary equipment, furniture, toys, games, books, and other supplies.

 7. Define and price the services